casper-h/Ukko/README.md

 # Ukko

-*Ukko* the Finnish god of the weather, and the skies.
+*Ukko* the Finnish god of weather, and the skies.
 The highest of the pagan gods resembling Thor with an axe that allows him to control lightning.

 ## Getting Started